lua-rocks/luapi/README.md

 ## Todo

-- Do not generate links to not described modules.
 - Update comments in sources.
 - Parse and keep list of all classes in project.
 - Document `do ... end` blocks as sections.